 - Surface materials must exhibit a matte and even appearance, and must be resistant to dents, scratches, nicks, and other deformities caused by arbitrary public abuse. - Color and finish must be fade resistant, have a uniform color intensity throughout the finish, and shall not exhibit visual changes in color or appearance when scratched or subjected to fingerprints. - Casework design shall be based on modular panel components, factory produced, and interchangeable for flexibility. - Concealed mechanical fasteners are used for the assembly of components.
-They shall be rigid, sturdy, and give an overall neat and unobtrusive appearance, showing no loose or poorly constructed joints. - Use commercial grade hardware and use master keying system for all locks, compatible to POS key cores. - Select materials that are expected to be available in the future. - Preference will be given to the use of wood products made from FSC (Forest Stewardship Council) certified wood. - All casework shall meet the requirements for AWI Premium Grade and be registered for and receive certification under AWI Quality Certification Program for Premium Grade.
+They shall be rigid, sturdy, and give an overall neat and unobtrusive appearance, showing no loose or poorly constructed joints.
+Square joints are preferred for solid surface. - Use commercial grade hardware and use master keying system for all locks, compatible to POS key cores. - Select materials that are expected to be available in the future. - Preference will be given to the use of wood products made from FSC (Forest Stewardship Council) certified wood.
+Overall, preference for plywood.
+Cabinet drawers must be plywood. - All casework shall meet the requirements for AWI Premium Grade and be registered for and receive certification under AWI Quality Certification Program for Premium Grade.
 The use of composite wood (e.g., MDF, particleboard, plywood, agrifiber board etc.) made with glues or resins that contain added urea-formaldehyde is prohibited.
 This prohibition includes any part of any assembly fabricated on or off site. - Per the requirements of NFPA415, 4.1.2, all materials within the airport terminal are required to carry a classification of either Class A or Class B Fire Rating. - Consideration should be given to evolution of technology, airline processes, and minimizing the footprint of the units.